junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 > Puppeteer can be more resource-intensive as it launches a headless browser instance to render web pages.
 However, it offers more capabilities, such as handling dynamic content and user interactions.

-There are two endpoint URLs that will provide us with the data.
+Two endpoint URLs will provide us with the data.
 One is for the total world population, and the second is for the total world population by country.

 - https://www.worldometers.info/world-population/
 - https://www.worldometers.info/world-population/population-by-country/